 There are 4 main lymph node stages in cancer of the larynx.
-N2 is divided into N2a, N2b and N2c.
-The important point here is presence or absence of cancer in any of the nodes, and in case of the former, the size and site of the involved lymph node.
+N2 is divided into N2a, N2b, and N2c.
+The main marker here is the presence or absence of cancer in any of the nodes and, if cancer is present, the size and site of the involved lymph node.

-- N1 – one lymph node involved on the same side of the neck with less than 3 cm size
+- N1—1 movable lymph node involved on the same side of the neck, < 3 cm in size

-- N2a – one lymph node on the same side of the neck, 3 cm – 6 cm size
+- N2a—1 movable lymph node on the same side of the neck, 3 cm–6 cm in size

-- N2b – more than one lymph node, but none are more than 6 cm in greatest dimension; all the nodes must be on the same side of the neck as the cancer
+- N2b—more than 1 lymph node, but none > 6 cm in greatest dimension; all nodes must be on the same side of the neck as the cancer

-- N2c – lymph nodes on the other side of the neck from the tumor or in nodes on both sides of the neck, but none is more than 6 cm
+- N2c—lymph nodes on the other side of the neck from the tumor or in nodes on both sides of the neck, but none > 6 cm in size

-- N3 – at least one lymph node containing cancer larger than 6 cm size
+- N3—at least 1 lymph node containing cancer > 6 cm in size

 M stages of laryngeal cancer